RichardAlcabes22/classification-project/README.md

 #### Instructions for those who wish to follow along:
-Needed (ALL files must be placed in THE SAME FOLDER!):
+You Will Need (ALL files must be placed in THE SAME FOLDER!):
 - 1. final_report.ipynb file from this git repo
 - 2. acquire.py file from this git repo
 - 3. prepare.py file from this git repo